AustralianBioCommons/how-to-guides/genome_assembly/hifi_assembly.md

 1. Search for the ```Concatenate datasets tail-to-head``` tool in the Galaxy Australia browser interface (step 1 in **Fig S3**).
 2. Select the tool from the search results (step 2 in **Fig S3**).

 {% include image.html file="hifi_assembly/figS3.png" caption="Fig S3.
-Search for and open a tool using the Galaxy Australia interface."%}
+Search for and open a tool using the Galaxy Australia interface." max-width="10" inline=true %}

 {:start="3"}
 3. In the tool menu, select the first FASTQ data set (step 3 in **Fig S4**).